-When it comes to the "S," I see supply chains as key for companies going forward.
+When it comes to the "S," I see supply chains as key for companies.
 Particularly when you start getting into upstream and downstream in those chains; then you get into externalities that companies didn't have to think about before, when their main concerns were simply suppliers being low-cost.

-It's now common for Japanese companies to disclose ESG information in response to requests from regulators, investors and other stakeholders.
-How can these companies become more proactive-and rather than merely responding to requests, how can they use ESG to enhance their reputations?
+It's now common for Japanese companies to disclose ESG information when asked by regulators, investors and other stakeholders.
+Rather than merely responding to requests, how can companies use ESG to enhance their reputations?